davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores degree days histogram by city
 * OpenMeteoEDA_202306_v006 explores degree days histogram by month
 * OpenMeteoEDA_202306_v006 explores degree days histogram for a single city by month
+* OpenMeteoEDA_202306_v006 explores degree days histogram for a second city by month